Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Introduction

+To bridge this gap, we design different overcooked environment layouts with different teaming fluency~\cite{hoffman2019evaluating,nikolaidis2024algorithmic} to incorporate different adaptive scenarios.
+Building on the designed layouts and scenarios, we implement a modular evaluation of an LLM's latency and accuracy across three dimensions: detecting when adaptation is needed, subtask-level adaptation, and action-level adaptation.
+This evaluation shows a clear speed--accuracy trade-off: relying on rapid responses or smaller models keeps the interaction fast but misses subtle adaptation cues, whereas slower, more deliberate reasoning breaks the sub-second pace needed for smooth collaboration.

+Motivated by these findings and drawing on the dual-process theory of human decision making~\cite{kahneman2011thinking}, we mirror how people quickly notice anomalies and pause to think before acting.
+In the same spirit, we introduce \textbf{MonTA}, a hierarchical framework where lightweight reasoning modules—small or fine-tuned LLMs or embedding-based classifiers—continuously monitor for cues that merit deeper analysis.
+When such ``stop-to-think’’ moments arise, MonTA escalates to a more deliberate LLM to provide adaptations or targeted guidance.
+This architecture separates lightweight monitoring (System~1) from high-accuracy adaptation planning (System~2), enabling embodied agents to preserve responsiveness while still providing well-grounded guidance.
+Our evaluation on the proposed benchmark shows that by integrating systems with complementary capabilities, \textbf{MonTA} achieves comparable or superior performance in proactive adaptation and instruction while maintaining real-time collaboration.

-To summarize, our key contributions include: \begin{itemize} \item We proposed a fine-grained benchmark to evaluate LLM-powered agents' adaptability and communication capabilities, focusing on dynamic real-time interactions and cooperative scenarios. \item We developed \textbf{MonTA}, a modular and adaptive framework that integrates fast monitoring and deliberate adaptation to enable LLM agents to perform reactive, real-time adaptations in highly cooperative environments. \item We conducted thorough experiments and user studies on our benchmarks, using both MonTA and other frameworks with various LLMs, which demonstrate the benchmark's effectiveness in evaluating real-time agent adaptability.
+To summarize, our key contributions include: \begin{itemize} \item We developed a modular and fine-grained evaluation framework for assessing agents' real-time proactive adaptation capabilities based on Overcooked-AI~\cite{carroll2020utility}. \item We developed \textbf{MonTA}, a hierarchical framework that integrates fast monitoring system 1 and deliberate adaptation system 2 to enable agents to perform proactive real-time adaptations and output natural language instructions in highly human-robot cooperative environments. \item We conducted experiments and user studies that validate MonTA's capabilities to collaborate with humans. \end{itemize}